Building long-term relationships with customers takes work, but it's worth it.

 ((125 – 50) / 100) * 100 = 75% retention rate

-The higher your customer retention rate, the better.
-But what is considered a “good” customer retention rate?
+The higher your CRR, the better.
+But what is considered a “good” retention rate?

 The (boring) answer is, it depends.
 Your industry, your price point, the nature of your product or business model – many factors can come into play.
 Finding a benchmark to compare yourself against can be tricky.
 A brand’s CRR is typically kept confidential.